 What is your enrollment process?

-We enroll children 3 times a year - January, May and September.
-We welcome all prospective families to tour our facility prior to enrollment to learn about our teaching philosophy and see our beautiful space.
+We welcome all prospective families to join us for a virtual information session.
 All applications should be completed online.
 The application form can be found on the “Admissions” section of our website.
 Within 10 business days of receiving your application, you will receive a link to pay a one-time, non-refundable application fee of $150.
 This application fee is required to complete your application and be placed on the wait list.
-The application fee payment does not provide guarantees of enrollment or timeframe for enrollment.
+The application fee payment does not provide guarantees of enrollment or time frame for enrollment.
 The wait list is a fluid process of changing ages of children, start dates, consideration for siblings, returning families, etc. and therefore we provide a best estimate.
 We encourage families to check in from time to time to understand the status of the wait list.
 Once a spot is offered and accepted, a 2-week security deposit will be required to secure the spot and cannot be refunded if you choose to forfeit your spot.
 After your child has started at the school this security deposit can be applied to your child’s last 2 weeks’ tuition, provided a 4 week written notice of withdrawal is provided.
-Your child will have the opportunity to attend a playdate in their future classroom during the month prior to their start date.
+Your child will have the opportunity to attend a meet and greet prior to their start date.